postsharp/Metalama.Documentation/content/conceptual/aspects/eligibility.md

 ## Defining eligibility

 To define the eligibility of your aspect, implement or override the <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> method of the aspect.
 Use the `builder` parameter, which is of type <xref:Metalama.Framework.Eligibility.IEligibilityBuilder`1>, to specify the requirements of your aspect.
-For instance, use <xref:Metalama.Framework.Eligibility.EligibilityExtensions.MustNotBeAbstract*?text=builder.MustNotBeAbstract()> to require a non-abstract method. >>> Why do you give two separate examples, one for .NET and the other for .NET Core? <<<
+For instance, use <xref:Metalama.Framework.Eligibility.EligibilityExtensions.MustNotBeAbstract*?text=builder.MustNotBeAbstract()> to require a non-abstract method.

 A number of predefined eligibility conditions are implemented by the <xref:Metalama.Framework.Eligibility.EligibilityExtensions> static class.
 You can add a custom eligibility condition by calling <xref:Metalama.Framework.Eligibility.EligibilityExtensions.MustSatisfy*> and by providing your own lambda expression.
 This method also expects the user-readable string that should be included in the error message when the user attempts to add the aspect to an ineligible declaration.